Plantar fasciitis surgery

 Plantar Fasciitis in Children

-Though less common than in adults, plantar fasciitis can also develop in children, particularly those engaged in athletic activities that place significant impact on their growing feet and legs.
-Symptoms and treatments are generally the same for pediatric plantar fasciitis.
+Though less common than in adults, heel pain in children is very common as it usually arises from an inflamed growth plate.
+It is most common with children who are engaged in athletic activities that place significant impact on their growing feet and legs.
+Symptoms and treatments are a bit different for pediatric heel pain.

 Potential Complications